TalMizrahii/TCP-Server-Project/README.md

 This project does not use threading, so when the server accepts a client, it assigns him the timeout value 1.0.
 Therefore, if the client does not send a new message within 1 second, the server closes the client's socket and accepts a new client.

+The server can "listen" to 5 clients at once, so if more than 5 clients are trying to connect, the server will ignore them.

 ## Implementation